 The future of surfing is bright.
 With the advent of artificial wave pools and river waves, the sport will attract new participants in landlocked countries.

-All Surfers should know following facts when you starts surfing –
+All Surfers should know the following facts when you start surfing –

-The learning Curve – Surfing is one of the most difficult and complex sport in the world.
+The learning Curve – Surfing is one of the most difficult and complex sports in the world.
 Think about it.
 Not one wave is the same, so your playground is constantly changing.
-Elements such as wind, tides and swells are affecting the waves you surf differently every single day.
+Elements such as wind, tides, and swells are affecting the waves you surf differently every single day.

 Choosing the right surfboard will completely change the experience.
 It’s not about having the “brand new model”.
 It’s about having the right volume and rocker.
 The volume is the measurement of how much flotation the board has.
-It’s a function of length, width and thickness.
-Basically, when you start surfing, you want lots of volume (choose either a longboard or a foamboard, boards that are wide, thick, long and have a flat rocker).
-Our favourite boards for the first days are 7″4 Gnaraloo foamboards, they are very thick and wide, but not too long so the nose doesn’t dive often.
+It’s a function of length, width, and thickness.
+Basically, when you start surfing, you want lots of volumes (choose either a longboard or a foamboard, boards that are wide, thick, long, and have a flat rocker).
+Our favorite boards for the first days are 7″4 Gnaraloo foamboards, they are very thick and wide, but not too long so the nose doesn’t drive often.

 We strongly recommend you to ask for advice in a locally owned surf shop.
 It’s not just important for the economy; it’s also the best way to get advice from people who know what they are talking about:

-Choose the adequate surf board – This is extremely important.
-It can determine whether you have the best time of your life, or the worst.
+Choose the adequate surfboard – This is extremely important.
+It can determine whether you have the best time of your life or the worst.
 Many surfers will tell you: “start on a beach break, it’s safer”.
 This is true, but only to a certain extent.
-Of course it’s better to fall on sand then on rocks or coral reef.
+Of course, it’s better to fall on sand than on rocks or coral reefs.
 But the truth is, there are some sandy beach breaks for advanced surfers, and some rocky point breaks for beginner surfers.
 To make things even more confusing, some spots can be perfect to learn on some days, and on other days only be good for experts.
 It all depends on the wave conditions.